tlvince/hassock/readme.md

 # hassock

-> Authentication middleware for CouchDB
+> Authentication proxy for CouchDB

-Sits in between a client and CouchDB to manage (regular) user account creation.
+Passes through any requests as-is to CouchDB, optionally setting an HTTP auth header if `DB_USERNAME` and `DB_PASSWORD` are set.

-Allows you to keep your CouchDB admin account credentials out of your client code, whilst making use of Couch's user account functionality.
-Works best with sign up forms.
+Intended to be used to manage (regular) CouchDB user accounts.
+Allows you to keep your CouchDB admin account credentials out of your client code, whilst making use of CouchDB's user account functionality.

 ## Usage